APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ make
 $ make install
 ```

-After the install, you do not need the source or the build folder.
+After the installation, you do not need the source or the build folder.
 So you may run the following to clean them.
 ```sh
 $ cd ..
 $ rm -rf build_yaml